source("common/functions.r",chdir=TRUE)

 gamma 0.000000e+00 0 0 0 NA NA

-We have a matrix with all the possible parameters to be used in fitting a GARCH model.
-We see there is a value of 1 for the parameters that were included in our GARCH specification (omega, alpha1 and beta1).
-The matrix also includes what are the lower and upper bounds for these parameters, which has nothing to do with our particular data, only with what is expected from the model.
+We have a matrix with all the possible parameters for fitting a GARCH model.
+The parameters included in our GARCH specification (omega, alpha1, and beta1) have a value of 1.
+The matrix also includes the lower and upper bounds for these parameters, which have nothing to do with our particular data but with what is expected from the model.

 We can also see the model description: